wp-plugins/delete-me/readme.txt

 = 1.4 =

+* Release date: 04/24/2013
 * Added setting to enable or disable the delete link on the `Users -> Your Profile` subpanel.
 * Added an uninstall.php file.
 This enables removal of the plugin capabilities and settings when you "Delete" the plugin from the `Plugins` panel in WordPress.
-* Removed single argument `$wpdb->prepare()` calls on Multisite installations that are no longer valid as of WordPress 3.5
+* Fixed possible PHP Warning: missing argument 2 `$wpdb->prepare()` on Multisite installations using WordPress 3.5+
+* Fixed possible PHP Fatal error: undefined function `is_plugin_active_for_network()` on Multisite installations when adding a new Site from outside the WordPress Admin pages.
 * Consolidated scripts to reduce the number of files used and the total plugin filesize.

 = 1.3 =

+* Release date: 04/23/2013
 * Added setting to customize Javascript confirm text.

 = 1.2 =

+* Release date: 02/07/2013
+* WordPress 3.5.1 now required.
 * Added Multisite and Network Activation support.
 * Added setting for Multisite to delete user from Network if user no longer belongs to any Network Sites.
 * Added setting to delete comments.